Ifugao people: History

 Henry Otley Beyer thought the Ifugaos came from southern China 2,000 years ago and migrated to Lingayen Gulf and the west coast of northern Luzon, after which they migrated to the Agno and Kayapa river valleys and into the Ifugao valleys.
 A theory by Felix Keesing, based on old Spanish sources, proposed that the ancestors of the Ifugao came from the Magat area after the arrival of the Spanish in Magat, so the rice terraces are only a few hundred years old.
 The Ifugao popular epic The Hudhud of Dinulawan and Bugan of Gonhadan supports this interpretation.
 A more recent theory by Manuel Dulawan assumes that the Ifugaos came from the western Mountain Province, due to striking similarities with Kankanaey language, architecture, clothing manufacturing and design and the many names and places from this region that feature in Ifugao myths and songs.

 According to studies, the Ifugao resisted the Spanish conquest several times.
 The groups that migrated to the Cordilleran highlands were believed to be those that resisted the Spanish colonial control, which became prevalent in the lowlands.
-According to Acabado, the rugged nature of the highlands around the Ifugao region did not outrightly hinder the Spanish conquest.
+According to Stephen B. Acabado, the rugged nature of the highlands around the Ifugao region did not outrightly hinder the Spanish conquest.
 Other regions that had similar rugged environment as found in Ifugao were subjected to colonial rule.
 Archeological research shows Ifugao practices of successful resistance by strengthening their political and economic resources.
 The Spanish conquest and a population increase was the cause of shifting to wet-rice agriculture.

-According to Queeny G. Lapeña and Stephen B. Acabado, in order to successfully resist against a colonizing power, a constructive military organization within a complete polity is required.
+According to Queeny G. Lapeña and Acabado, in order to successfully resist against a colonizing power, a constructive military organization within a complete polity is required.
 The Spanish took conquest of the Magat Valley, which drove the Ifugao to strategically resettle in the interior of the Cordillera Mountains between 1600 CE and 1700 CE.
 Wet-rice agriculture was adopted soon after, and extensive rice terraces were built.
 This was a subsistence shift for the Ifugao because they cultivated taro before the start of the wet rice cultivation.
 The author emphasizes that the Ifugao people kept their culture and identity alive by spending large amounts of time in rice fields, since they treated them as ritual areas to "reinforce community solidarity."
 Stephen Acabado states that since the village was increasing in population, the shift to wet rice cultivation, increase of exotic goods procurement, and finally increase in the distribution of ritual animals indicates "political elaboration as a response to Spanish conquest."

+Demographics

+According to the 2020 Census of Population and Housing (2020 CPH), the Ifugao population is distributed across several regions, with a significant concentration in the Cagayan Valley (Region 2) due to historical migration and ancestral domains extending beyond the borders of the Cordillera Administrative Region.

+The following table breaks down the household population of Ifugao ethnic groups.
+Note that the Philippine Statistics Authority (PSA) often groups specific subgroups (such as the Mayoyao, Batad, or Banaue) under broader categories or as "Ifugao, not further classified."